Antrikshy/antrikshy.github.io/code/_posts/2019-01-28-my-late-2018-red-white-gaming-pc-build.md

 description: "Showcase of the gaming rig I built in December 2018, featuring Ryzen, RTX, and a slick red-and-white color scheme."
 ---

-I finished this build in December, and didn't get around to posting it online until now.
-It's a pretty fine looking build, so I decided I must share.
+I finished this build in December, just didn't get around to posting it online until now.
 The aesthetic took some work.
-Fitting the self-imposed constraints around the form factor and the color scheme was not an easy task.
+My form factor and the color scheme constraints were not easy to build in.

 ![](/assets/reviews/2018-pc-build-hero.jpg)